 The data is available only to researchers who have been approved by UK Biobank and are using the UK Biobank Research Analysis Platform (UKB-RAP).
 To use the UKB-RAP you must register with UK Biobank, apply for approval for data access and then sign up to the UKB-RAP itself.

 Please note that some information regarding data access and download in the below FAQs may be out of date.
 For instructions on accessing or downloading genetic data, please refer to our Data Access Guide.

 Genome-wide genotyping was performed on all UK Biobank participants using the UK Biobank Axiom Array.
 Approximately 850,000 variants were directly measured, with > 90million variants imputed using the Haplotype Reference Consortium and UK10K + 1000 Genomes reference panels.

 You can view the full Axiom array SNP list by downloading the csv file*.
 Alternatively, you can use the Genomic Search facility to find specific genetic loci of interest that are measured on the array.
 Imputed data using different reference panels are planned to be made available in the future.

 Whole exome sequencing

 Whole-exome sequencing measures the regions of the genome (about 2%) that are involved in coding for proteins and is particularly suitable for identifying disease-causing and/or rare genetic variants.

 A vanguard exome sequencing project on the first 50,000 participants was performed by Regeneron and GlaxoSmithKline.
-A further consortium (comprising Regeneron, AbbVie, Alnylam Pharmaceuticals, AstraZeneca, Biogen, Pfizer, Takeda and Bristol-Myers Squibb) are undertaking exome sequencing on the remaining 450,000 participants, with exome data on 300,000 participants already available in showcase.
+A further consortium (comprising Regeneron, AbbVie, Alnylam Pharmaceuticals, AstraZeneca, Biogen, Pfizer, Takeda and Bristol-Myers Squibb) have completed the exome sequencing project and data is available to researchers for 470,000 participants.